brianyaklin/brianyaklin.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 I'm Brian and welcome to my site.
 I'm excited to share my experiences and knowledge on different networking technologies and network automation.

 I have been working in IT and the networking industry since around 2002, focusing on in-depth incident and problem management, architecture, and network automation.
 I have worked for some of the largest MSP's in the world and currently find a home working for [Optanix](https://www.optanix.com) serving some amazing clients.

 Lately I have been enjoying using Python to interface with various network components to help drive efficiencies in incident and problem management.
 I enjoy being able to 'automate the boring stuff' so that I can focus on the more difficult issues at hand.

+I also write [blog posts](https://www.optanix.com/author/brian-yaklin/) for my employer Optanix.
+This usually covers topics like the latest security advisories and network management best-practices.

 If you would like to get in touch, please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/brian-yaklin-6420173a/).